AT&T Is Only A Buy If You're Already Retired (NYSE:T)

 What kind of price do we have to pay for a company like AT&T, which is paying a generous and secure dividend with modest dividend hikes?
 In order to find out, I compare the company with its closest peers on three key metrics.

-As peers I've chosen Verizon (NYSE:VZ) and T-Mobile (NASDAQ:TMUS) as they are both nationwide wireless operators.
+As peers, I've chosen Verizon (NYSE:VZ) and T-Mobile (NASDAQ:TMUS) as they are both nationwide wireless operators.
 Admittedly, it's hard to find pure peers for AT&T as it is so diversified, but I think this is the closest we get.

 |AT&T